-VARIABLESA Variable is useful information about a user that is stored on a web page such as role, access level, department, email or user ID.
+VARIABLESA Variable contains useful information about a user that is stored on a web page such as role, access level, department, email or user ID.
 WalkMe can use this information to help target specific users and ensure a user will see only content relevant to them.

 For example, variables can be used to: